ichibsah/AddOnsClassic/Guild_Roster_Manager/Info/GRM_Changelog.md

 * Fixed an issue where the Sync reporting should have only reported one time that a person had an outdated version of the addon.

+* Fixed a compatibility issue I found with the German client thus failing to show the "Leveled" entries in the log

 **CLASSIC**

 * Fixed a bug in relation to if a player updates the Guild Information, it was sending a retail only command for people to refresh the Guild Info and recheck for settings change.
 This is now fixed.

+* Fixed a bug that affected exporting the member details in Classic version only due to differences in Class API

 **VERSION 8.2.5R1.77 DATE: October 22nd, 2019**